thriveweb/sailinginparadise/content/global/contact-info.md

 address: |-
   **WHERE WE ARE**

-  We are located at Mariner's Cove, 60-70 Seaworld Drive, Main Beach
+  We are located at Marina Mirage, 74 Seaworld Dr, Main Beach QLD 4217
 hours: |-
   **OFFICE HOURS** (via phone) 9AM - 5PM